 The most current 60 days of information is available at Campus Security.
-Upon request, copies of any Daily Crime Logs older than 60 days will be made available within two business days of a request.
+Upon request, copies of any Daily Crime Logs older than 60 days will be made available by the Director of Campus Security within two business days of a request.